Financial Planning for the Holidays

 There’s No Place Like (a Second) Home for the Holidays

 Whether you’re supporting a charity like Toys for Tots or are ringing the bell for Salvation Army, there are several ways to spread the holiday spirit to those who need it most.
-Barber Financial Group’s team is happy to help with that by assisting you in financial planning for the holidays.
+Modern Wealth Management’s team is happy to help with that by assisting you in financial planning for the holidays.

 While giving to others is a great feeling during the holidays, there’s also nothing wrong with a gift to yourself.
 After all, your retirement should be the ultimate gift for all your years of hard work.
 With winter coming soon, a second home in a warm location might be perfect for you and your spouse.